isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Survey.md

 ```

 ### 3.2.
-Top responses
+Identifying top responses

-The identication of the top 5 questions with the highest percentages of "Strongly Agree" and "Strongly Disagree" responses gave me targeted insights.
+Identifying the top 5 questions with the highest percentages of "Strongly Agree" and "Strongly Disagree" responses provideed targeted insights.

 Sample code